General Tips for Modifications:

 Use Lighter Weights: Start with body weight or lighter dumbbells to decrease strain and build strength gradually.

 Focus on Form: Ensure proper form to reduce risk and prevent further injury.
 Slow, controlled movements are essential.
-Stop the video if needed to ensure proper form and execution of each movement.

 Incorporate Unilateral Work: Single-arm or single-leg exercises can help maintain muscle balance while avoiding injury exacerbation on one side.